wimsio/coxygen/README.md

 Coxygen is a 24/7 Cardano Live Technical Support Service on Cardano Smart Contract development languages.
 These are many and include :Haskell, Aiken, Marlowe, helios, Lucid, Mesh, Maestro, Demeter and many others.
 The list keeps changing.
 We support only those that are actively maintained by their developer teams.

+This Coxygen github will have the folliwng:
+> a.
+Feedback reports
+> b.
+Links to videos on Smart Contract Languages guided usage
+> c.
+Technical Documentations on Smart Contract Languages installations and pre-requisites
+> d.
+Tests on source code
+> e.
+User Help Documentation on Smart Contract Development Languages
+> f.
+Links to Sessions of live support recorded videos on Smart Contract languages

 The platform is for helpers and those who need live support and we use terms explained below to define platform players/actors.

 ## B: Terms explanations: